Ashraf-wan/legend-bistro/README.md

-# legend-bistro
+# Server Side use:

-This repo is made for my python learning
+Run the Dockerfile with port 9999 open for nc